YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 ### Bonus Tips

-1. Re-format Source Code: Right-click on the source File and click 'Format this file (AStyle)''.
+1. Re-format Source Code: Right-click on the source file and click 'Format this file (AStyle)'.
 To configure the formatting styles, go into `Settings->Editor` and pick `Source Formatter` in the left hand pane..

-2. Auto-Complete: Type the initial letters of a keyword/identifier and press Ctrl-space to list the available options.
+2. Auto-Complete: Type the initial letters of a keyword/identifier and press `Ctrl-space` to list the available options.
+This may already be on by default is CodeBlocks.

-3. Abbreviation: e.g., Type "for" and press `control-J` to get the skeleton of a for-loop.
+3. Abbreviation: e.g., Type 'for' and press `control-J` to get the skeleton of a for-loop.
 The abbreviation list can be configured in `Settings->Editor` and scroll down to the `Abbreviations` pane.

-4. Zoom in/out on Editor Panel: Hold the control key and zoom in/out via the mouse scroll wheel.
+4. Zoom in/out in the code editor: Hold the control key down and zoom in/out via the mouse scroll wheel.

 ### Abbreviations

-Speaking of abbreviations, I usually add a few of my own to help speed up coding of thigs I either type a lot or have a complex setup, such as classes or functions.
+Speaking of abbreviations, I usually add a few of my own to help speed up coding of things I either type a lot or have a complex setup, such as classes or functions.

 Go into `Settings->Editor` and in the left side of the window that opens scroll down to the `Abbreviations` pane and click on it.
 In the right pane where you see all the default abbreviations, click on Add.

 Give your abbreviation a short, but descriptive name.
 Then in the code section type the template code and click on Ok at the bottom right to save.
-The in your editor window, type your abbreviation and hit `control-J` and the editor automatically adds your code template.
+Now in your editor window, type your abbreviation and hit `control-J` and the editor automatically adds your code template.

-A couple abbreviation examples that I use are as follows:
+A couple of abbreviation examples that I use are as follows:

 Name: `out`  Code: `std::cout << "text" << std::endl;`

-As you can see, once save by simply typing out and entering control-J I get the basic cout statement template ready to customize.
+As you can see, once this new abbreviation saved, by simply typing out and entering control-J I get the basic cout statement template ready to customize.

-I also do an similar one named: `outn`  with code: `std::cout << "text\n";` I use for output I might not need the endl.
-For instance say I simply wanted to print a statement `std::cout <<"Hello\n";`.
+I also do an similar one named: `outn`  with code: `std::cout << "text\n";` I use for output where I might not need the endl.
+For instance, say I simply wanted to print a statement `std::cout <<"Hello\n";`.

 When using cin you normally want to  prompt the user just before so they know what information you are expecting, like entering their name.
 For this I make a abbreviation named: `in` and use the following code: